KuliginStepan/mongration/README.md

 }
 ```
 ChangeSets will be executed on application startup.
-## When are the migrations are executed
+## When migrations are executed
-Mongration provide `MongrationAutoConfiguration`, which configures `Mongration` bean after `MongoAutoConfiguration` and
+Mongration provides `MongrationAutoConfiguration`, which configures `Mongration` bean after `MongoAutoConfiguration` and
 before `MongoDataAutoConfiguration`.
 This means that while migrating, Mongo Data is not yet configured.
 It
 necessary to avoid unexpected behavior like this: